sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 is `d5w` (delete, 5 words), Helix phrasing is `v5wd` (select mode, 5 words,
 delete).
 The ordering is different and I rely much more on visual mode, which Helix calls "select mode", than I did in Vim.
-The "Helix way" seems to be much more oriented towards selections in visual mode, and it's taking time to adjust.
+The "Helix way" seems to be much more oriented towards selections, and it's taking time to adjust.

 10 years of muscle-memory doesn't come undone overnight.
 I'm several weeks in and I still occasionally type a Vim command, then act all puzzled and flustered